 The good news!
 Parents and caregivers can help their child avoid harmful experiences and lasting toxic stress by getting the help they need to create safe and nurturing home environments and provide positive parenting relationships.

-If you’re concerned about the impact of ACEs on your child, visit our child development page to learn more about developmental screenings that will help set your child up for success.
+If you’re concerned about the impact of ACEs on your child, visit our child development page

 If you or someone in your family is struggling with substance use issues, we’re ready to help.
 Learn more about the resources available to families and other helpful substance use information below.